MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/09/devtools-105.md

 <!-- Title: Improved reliability in Issues tool -->
 <!-- Subtitle: A bug that sometimes resulted in issues not appearing has been fixed.. -->

-In previous versions of Microsoft Edge, there was a bug that that caused issues not appearing in the **Issues** tool.
-This bug has been fixed resulting in improved reliability.
+In previous versions of Microsoft Edge, there was a bug that that caused issues to not appear in the **Issues** tool.
+This bug has been fixed, resulting in improved reliability.

 See also: